Studio at 122E Kit Carson Road – by appointment only

 During this time, she worked briefly as a commercial artist composing logos and advertising for the Yellow Pages.
 In 1979 she moved to Eugene, Oregon, working as a short-order cook and was able to secure occasional art-related work like making architectural renderings for a local architect and building simple black-and-white ads.
 She also maintained a shared studio in an art collective and painted in acrylics, ink, and watercolor.

 Romancito worked in the tech industry in the mid-1980s as a user-interface designer and tech writer and moved to Taos, New Mexico in 1986.
-In 1988 she became the arts and entertainment editor for the local paper and though she resigned after two years she has, over the years, written hundreds of artist profiles and articles for the local paper and also national and regional publications.
+In 1988 she became the arts and entertainment editor for the local paper and she has, over the years, written hundreds of artist profiles and articles for the local paper and also national and regional publications.
 She worked as a news director for a local radio station and also as a webmaster and designer until she retired in 2018.

-Now she paints as often as she can, though her time is divided between her love of making visual art, writing and singing.
-She is a member of the Western Swing band Swing Dusters and has performed solo and with combos in the Taos area for decades.
+Now she paints as often as she can, though her time is divided between her love of making visual art, writing, and singing.
+She has performed solo and with combos in the Taos area for decades.